Are you seeing the ‘Missing a temporary folder’ error on your WordPress site?

 Next, you need to go to the

 /wp-content/folder and create a new folder inside it.
 You should name this new folder

 That’s all.
 You can now visit your WordPress admin area and try uploading an image.

-If you still see the ‘Missing temporary folder’ error message, then you’ll need to check the directory permissions for your wp-content folder.
+If you still see the ‘Missing temporary folder’ error message, then you will need to check the directory permissions for your wp-content folder.